-- to approve the issuance of up to a maximum of 22,834,806 shares of Capnia common stock, par value \$0.001 per share, or Capnia common stock, pursuant to the terms of the Agreement and Plan of Merger, dated as of December 22, 2016, or the merger agreement, by and among Capnia, Essentialis, Inc., Company E Merger Sub, Inc., a wholly-owned subsidiary of Capnia, or Merger Sub, and Neil Cowen, solely in his capacity as the Stockholders Representative, a copy of which is attached as Annex A to this proxy statement (referred to as the merger share issuance proposal); - to approve the issuance of up to a maximum of up to 11,114,583 shares of Capnia common stock pursuant to indications of interest received by the company between December 9, 2016 and December 14, 2016, and the right to participate in such financing by funds affiliated with Sabby Management, LLC, or Sabby, which is conditioned upon the approval of the merger share issuance proposal (referred to as the concurrent financing share issuance proposal, and together with the merger share issuance proposal, the share issuance proposals); - to approve the amendment of the 2014 Plan to increase the number of shares of Capnia common stock reserved for issuance by 8,929,188 shares to a new total of 13,467,951 shares (referred to as the 2014 Plan amendment proposal). - to adjourn the Capnia special meeting if necessary or advisable to permit further solicitation of proxies in the event there are not sufficient votes at the time of the special meeting to approve the share issuance proposals and the 2014 Plan amendment proposal (referred to as the adjournment proposal).
+- to approve the issuance of up to a maximum of 24,397,306 shares of Capnia common stock, par value \$0.001 per share, or Capnia common stock, pursuant to the terms of the Agreement and Plan of Merger, dated as of December 22, 2016, or the merger agreement, by and among Capnia, Essentialis, Inc., Company E Merger Sub, Inc., a wholly-owned subsidiary of Capnia, or Merger Sub, and Neil Cowen, solely in his capacity as the Stockholders Representative (referred to as the merger share issuance proposal); - to approve the issuance of up to a maximum of 11,805,555 shares of Capnia common stock pursuant to indications of interest received by Capnia between December 9, 2016 and December 14, 2016 and the right to participate in such financing by funds affiliated with Sabby Management, LLC, or Sabby, which is conditioned upon the approval of the merger share issuance proposal (referred to as the merger financing share issuance proposal); - to approve the issuance of up to 2,083,333 shares to Aspire Capital Fund, LLC, or Aspire, upon closing of the merger pursuant to the common stock purchase agreement dated January 27, 2017, between Capnia and Aspire, or the Aspire purchase agreement, which is conditioned upon the approval of the Aspire equity line proposal (referred to as the Aspire financing share issuance proposal); - to approve the sale and issuance of up to 7,208,334 shares of Capnia common stock in an equity line financing pursuant to the Aspire purchase agreement (referred to as the Aspire equity line proposal, and together with the merger share issuance proposal, the merger financing share issuance proposal and the Aspire financing share issuance proposal, the share issuance proposals); - to approve an amendment to the 2014 Plan to increase the number of shares of Capnia common stock reserved under the 2014 Plan by 8,929,188 shares (referred to as the 2014 Plan amendment proposal); and - to adjourn the Capnia special meeting if necessary or advisable to permit further solicitation of proxies in the event there are not sufficient votes at the time of the special meeting to approve the share issuance proposals or the 2014 Plan amendment proposal (referred to as the adjournment proposal).

-The Capnia special committee unanimously recommends that you vote "FOR" the share issuance proposals, "FOR" the concurrent financing share issuance proposal, "FOR" the 2014 Plan amendment proposal, and "FOR" the adjournment proposal.
+The Capnia special committee unanimously recommends that Capnia stockholders vote "FOR" the merger share issuance proposal, "FOR" the merger financing share issuance proposal, "FOR" the Aspire financing share issuance proposal, "FOR" the 2014 Plan amendment proposal, and "FOR" the adjournment proposal.